TrulyFormula/TrulyFormula/README.md

 This is safe to use and NO data from the users pc is collected (#Trust is more important then some crap data)

-All i want is for f1 league racing to be a trusted safe place!
+All I want is for F1 league racing to be a trusted and safe place again!

-Please DM me if you have any question!
+Please DM me if you have any questions!

 <p align="center">(<a href="#readme-top">HOME</a>)</p>